The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors: Implementation of Determinant Quantum Monte Carlo Algorithm

 \subsection{Measurements}

-~ Both static and dynamic physical observables can be measured in DQMC by decomposing them into equal-time or time-displaced Green's functions using Wick's theorem.
-A standard Monte Carlo sampling procedure then follows to estimate the expectation values of the observables.
-In our context, in order to identify the $d$-wave superconductivity, we define the $d$-wave pairing order parameter $\Delta_d=\frac{1}{2N}\sum_{\langle ij\rangle}\tau_{ij}(c_{j\downarrow}c_{i\uparrow}-c_{j\uparrow}c_{i\downarrow})$, and measure the static $d$-wave pairing correlation function $P_d$,
+~ Both static and dynamic fermionic observables can be measured in DQMC by decomposing them into equal-time or time-displaced Green's functions according to Wick's theorem.
+A standard Monte Carlo sampling procedure then follows to estimate the expectation values of these observables.
+For our purpose of detecting the $d$-wave superconductivity, we define the $d$-wave pairing order parameter $\Delta_d=\frac{1}{2N}\sum_{\langle ij\rangle}\tau_{ij}(c_{j\downarrow}c_{i\uparrow}-c_{j\uparrow}c_{i\downarrow})$, and measure the static $d$-wave pairing correlation function $P_d$,